RScrafted/az-rg-deployment-terraform/README.md

 #### Project Overview

 This project demonstrates the deployment of an Azure Resource Group using Terraform.
-It includes a PowerShell script to run terraform deployment process and a GNU General Public License.
+It includes a PowerShell script to run terraform deployment and destroy process commands and a GNU General Public License.

 #### Prerequisites

-Before using the Terraform configuration, ensure you have the following installed:
+Ensure the following are installed:

 1. **Terraform**: Download and install from [terraform.io](https://www.terraform.io/downloads.html).
 2. **Azure CLI**: Download and install from [docs.microsoft.com](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
 3. **Git**: Download and install from [git-scm.com](https://git-scm.com/).
 4. **PowerShell**: Available by default on Windows; for other operating systems, download from [Microsoft](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell).

+Note: IDE use is Visual Studio Code.

 ---